robintw/PyMicrotops/README.md

 2) Reading Microtops data from the instrument over a serial connection, and saving/processing the data.

+PyMicrotops is available on PyPI, so install by running `pip install PyMicrotops`

 The module is fairly well documented with docstrings, so a fairly quick example should be all that's needed:

 ```python